GLOBAL MARKETS-Stocks, oil tumble as China economy concerns mount

 Brent crude cut a loss of more than 6 percent to trade down 1.6 percent, while U.S. crude, down as much as 5.5 percent earlier, was down 2.3 percent.

-Gold touched $1,110 an ounce for the first time in nine weeks as the dollar fell and investors rushed into perceived havens.
-Spot gold rose 1.35 percent to $1,109.10 an ounce.
-Its 4.6 percent gain up to Thursday was the best four-day run for gold in a year.
+Gold climbed above $1,100 an ounce for the first time in nine weeks as the dollar fell and investors rushed into perceived havens.
+Spot gold was last up 1.3 percent at $1,109 an ounce.
+Its 4.6 percent gain so far this week is the best four-day run for gold in a year.
+(Reporting by Rodrigo Campos, additional reporting by Caroline Valetkevitch; Editing by Nick Zieminski and Meredith Mazzilli)